gabmoreira/vican/README.md

-# VICAN: Very Efficient Camera Calibration Algorithm for Large Camera Networks
+# VICAN: Very Efficient Calibration Algorithm for Large Camera Networks
 VICAN uses a primal-dual bipartite PGO solver to 1) calibrate an object 2) estimate poses of a camera network.
 For a tutorial please check the provided Jupyter notebook `main.ipynb`

 # Dataset